-I recently had to run a two day workshop in order to assess new product visions and plan the needed discovery phases accordingly.
-Due to some scheduling fuck-ups on my side, I hadn’t been really able to put in the preparation time for the workshop I usually intend to have.
+I recently had to run a two-day workshop to assess new product visions and plan the needed discovery phases accordingly.
+Due to some scheduling fuck-ups on my side, I hadn’t been able to put in the preparation time for the workshop I usually intend to have.

-So I expected to have a rather mediocre workshop itself, not matching my usual aspiration for a fun thing like that.
+So I expected to have a rather mediocre workshop itself, not matching my typical aspiration for a fun thing like that.

 Contrary to my expectations, the workshop went pretty well.
-We had a great time, produced exactly the output we needed and were after all pretty aligned on the outcome.
+We had a superb time, produced exactly the output we needed and were after all pretty aligned on the outcome.

-After putting some thoughts in it, I definitely think it was something very simple which led to the situation: experience.
+After putting some thoughts in it, I think it was something very simple which resulted in the situation: experience.

-When I arrived at that conclusion, a neat comparison came to my mind which was often times articulated by my former swim coach back in the days.
-As you can imagine, putting a lot of mileage into swim training with a high share of endurance work isn’t exactly what you crave for as a short distance specialist (like I was).
+When I arrived at that conclusion, a proper comparison came to my mind which was often articulated by my former swim coach back in the days.
+As you can imagine, putting a lot of mileage into swim training with a high share of endurance work’s not really what you crave for as a short distance specialist (like I was).

-Observing the training plans of older world-class sprinters, which focussed much more on intensity and had an incredibly low number of endurance sessions, we then raised the question towards our coaches why couldn’t train the same way.
+Observing the training plans of older world-class sprinters, which focussed much more on the intensity and had an incredibly small number of endurance sessions, we then raised the question towards our coaches why couldn’t train the same way.

-It’s basically the same process which I described observing my own actions – I can now benefit from the hard work and investments I put into my abilities the years prior to now.
+It’s the same process which I described observing my actions – I can now benefit from the efforts and investments I put into my abilities the years before.
 Other examples are my efforts to ramp-up in coding, design and even online marketing to now being in a much better position to orchestrate those disciplines to form a great overall product.

-The most crucial thing when arriving at this insight is though, to determine what the skills are you need to invest in today, in order to benefit from in a couple of years.
-For me, it’s for example public speaking and leadership – What are yours?
+The most crucial thing when arriving at this insight is though, to determine what the skills are you need to invest in today, to benefit from in a couple of years.
+For me, it’s, for example, public speaking and leadership – What are yours?